JCGCosta/MapGen/README.md

 # MapGen
 Map Generator for RPG Games.

-Based in Procedural Generation and Image Edit.
+Based in Procedural Generation and Auto Image Edit.

 For configuration please edit this area in the code: